JavadSM/PySearch/README.md

 # PySearch
-Compiled version of SearchWinPy and works as a python libary

-Under work for a python only version.
+is a python search program that can search a file/list and compare results to give the most accurate examples